In March of 2006, the Star Princess was sailing just off the coast of Jamaica.

 Most new cruise ships will have fire detection devices and sprinklers on the balconies in the case of a fire like this happening.

-Back in 2006, this wasn’t standard on cruise ships and the Star Princess didn’t have any on the balconies.
-There were mist systems inside the ship but they didn’t really work as planned.
+Back in 2006, this wasn’t standard on cruise ships, and the Star Princess didn’t have any sprinklers on the balconies.
+There were mist systems inside the ship, but they didn’t really work as planned.

 What Changes Were Made After The Accident?

-This happened on 81 ships in total which is 26,400 balconies.
+This happened on 81 ships in total which was 26,400 balconies.

 Although it’s sad that this tragedy happened, the improvements to cruise ship safety that came, as a result, may have saved many more lives.